Munfred/scbb/README.md

 - **Feb 3** - Lecture 1: Evolution of single cell omics technologies over the past 15 years and prospects of the field
 - **Feb 5** - Lecture 2: The need for AI tools and methods
 - **Feb 6** - Lab 5:  Exploring the evolution of the field and available datasets
+- By Feb 6: PS3 released (and PS2 due).
+PS3 Due Feb 20.

 ### Week 6: Single cell RNA sequencing data pre-processing workflows
 - **Feb 10** - Lecture 6.1: Retrieving datasets, pre-processing workflows to generate the gene count matrix